 An example of prepaid expense is an insurance premium.
 Though insurance payment is an expense but however the prime reason for undertaking an insurance coverage is to receive future benefits from this expense.

-Prepaid expenses are always recorded in the current asset of the balance sheet.
+These expenses are always recorded in the current asset of the balance sheet.
 Therefore when the insurance premium is paid in full at the beginning of the insurance coverage, the prepaid expense account for insurance is debited and the cash account is credited in the balance sheet.

 However, at the end of every quarterly Balance Sheet, it is important that the prepaid expense account for insurance is credited and the insurance expense account is debited.